danielknos/netatmo2wow_py/Readme.md

-The code sequentially calls 4 functions -get_token(location) - Gets authorization token for a station -station_data(location, token) - ets information about the station, mainly which parameters that exist -get_measurements(location, station_data, auth_token, frequency, no_of_days = 1, savedata = True) - Gets data for the station at location.
+The code sequentially calls 4 functions
+- get_token(location) - Gets authorization token for a station
+- station_data(location, token) - ets information about the station, mainly which parameters that exist
+- get_measurements(location, station_data, auth_token, frequency, no_of_days = 1, savedata = True) - Gets data for the station at location.
 Frequency is how often observations are read, specified by the Netatmo API.
-Available ones are 5min, 30min, 1hour etc. no_of_days specifies how many days back the code goes to read data.
+Available ones are 5min, 30min, 1hour etc.
+no_of_days specifies how many days back the code goes to read data.
 If the upload is done ones a day then there's no point going further back than 1 day because thw upload to wow only uploads the new numbers.
 Set savedata to TRUE to save all the loaded data in a csv file
--upload_measurements(location, measurements, update_freq = '10min', timeshift_for_zero = 1)
+- upload_measurements(location, measurements, update_freq = '10min', timeshift_for_zero = 1)
 Uploads the data to wow. update_freq specifies the frequency of uploads.
 The code rounds all the data to closes update_freq time unit and either averages it (temp, humidity, wind) or sums it (sum_rain) depending on the parameter
 - timeshift_for_zero.
 This specifies the number of hours from UTC the station is located.
 All times are in UTC but for accumulated rain it's set to 0 every new day and to make this in local time this can be shifted, for example to make it reset at midnight in CET instread of UTC use timeshift_for_zero = 1